tasitlabs/tasit-apps/README.md

 ### Open-source funding

-Development of the Tasit SDK is supported in part by [Gnosis](https://github.com/gnosis/) through their [GECO](https://github.com/gnosis/GECO) grant initiative and by the [Ethereum Foundation](https://ethereum.foundation/) through the [ecosystem support program](https://esp.ethereum.foundation).
+Development of Tasit is supported in part by [Gnosis](https://github.com/gnosis/) through their [GECO](https://github.com/gnosis/GECO) grant initiative and by the [Ethereum Foundation](https://ethereum.foundation/) through the [ecosystem support program](https://esp.ethereum.foundation).

 This project is open-source and in need of additional funding to sustain work on it.
 If you're able to contribute, please consider [supporting the project on Gitcoin Grants](https://gitcoin.co/grants/183/tasit-native-mobile-ethereum-dapps) or sending ETH or DAI to the Tasit project's contract address: